This publications portal is a repository of all IOM migration health publications from 2006 to present where IOM was a primary contributor.

 To browse or search: simply use the filter options on the left-hand side.
 Alternatively, you can enter keyword/s in the search box.
 Selecting a specific publication will lead to a ‘download’ link or link to the website where the document is housed.
 Here is the step-by-step guide for your reference.

-This report is an annual overview of activities led and implemented by the Migration Health Division of the International Organization for Migration (IOM) in 2020, in partnership with Member States, United Nations agencies and other partners in the international community, to respond to the COVID-19 pandemic, meet the operational challenges and advance understanding of migration health, encourage socioeconomic development through migration, and work towards ensuring respect of the…Read more
+This report is an annual overview of activities led and implemented by the Migration Health Division of the International Organization for Migration (IOM) in 2021, in close collaboration with the Member States, other United Nations agencies, and partners in the international community, to respond to the COVID-19 pandemic, meet operational challenges and advance understanding of migration health, encourage socioeconomic development through migration, and work towards ensuring respect of the…Read more